Metropolitan Tabernacle: History

 In 1887, the church seceded from the Baptist Union because of the widening influence of theological liberalism within the organization.
 Spurgeon was adamant that the church would not "downgrade" the faith, as he believed other Baptist churches were doing.

 At the end of 1891, membership was given as 5,311.
 Spurgeon served for 38 years and died in 1892.

 The original building was burned down in 1898, leaving just the front portico and basement intact, before the rebuilt church was destroyed again in 1941 during the German bombing of London in World War II.
 Once again, the portico and basement survived and in 1957 the Tabernacle was rebuilt to a new but much smaller design incorporating surviving original features.

 The War led to the Metropolitan Tabernacle being greatly diminished as few members of the old congregation were able to return to heavily blitzed central London.
 It rejoined the Baptist Union of Great Britain in 1955.
 By 1970, the church had fallen to the point where it occupied only a few pews.
 It seceded from the Baptist Union again on 22 February 1971, just after Peter Masters became the pastor, over the same appointed reasons under Spurgeon in 1887.
 It hosts an annual school of theology, runs a part-time seminary for pastors, has five Sunday schools, and provides free video and audio downloads, along with live-streaming of services.
-By 2009, it would have 500 people in its main service.
+By 2009, it would have 500 people in its main service, and by 2024 the church would be completely full, with overflow rooms and livestreams relaying the service.

-Church basic policies

-The Metropolitan Tabernacle is an independent Reformed Baptist church.
-The following seven points show the key biblical policies followed, laid down by forebears, such as C. H. Spurgeon.